5 Factors That Help to Increase Biodiversity

 Any citizen can help by supporting action to designate appropriate areas as well as support the organisations managing these sights.
 You can donate directly to help their activities by visiting a local reserve or national park!

 Stop invasive alien species

 An example illustrating the detrimental impact of invasive alien species is the case of the yellow-legged hornet, native to South East Asia and introduced through horticultural trade in 2005.
-It has now spread to France, Spain, Portugal and Belgium where it has led to significant beehive losses; France alone had noted losses of 14,000 honey bees per hive per month⁶.
+It has now spread to France, Spain, Portugal and Belgium where it has led to significant beehive losses; France alone had noted losses of 14,000 honey bees per hive per month .

 So what can you do to ensure that local biodiversity is not impacted by invasive alien species?
 Very simply, you can help limit the spread of invasive alien species in your garden and instead plant local ones.